w3c/wai-intro-wcag/content/new-in-22.md

 ### Changes from WCAG 2.1 to WCAG 2.2

-The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **two expections**:
+The 2.0 and 2.1 success criteria are exactly the same (verbatim, word-for-word) in 2.2, with **two exceptions**:
 *  [2.4.7 Focus Visible](https://www.w3.org/TR/WCAG22/#focus-visible) is changed from Level AA in WCAG 2.1 to Level A in WCAG 2.2.
 *  [4.1.1 Parsing](https://www.w3.org/TR/WCAG22/#parsing) is obsolete and removed from WCAG 2.2.
 More information is in the [WCAG 2 FAQ](https://www.w3.org/WAI/standards-guidelines/wcag/faq/#parsing411).